computerundsound/cusp_cur_images_jquery_plugin/readme.md

     <a href="/path/To/Your/PictureBig.jpg" data-curImageBox="galleryName">
         <img src="/path/To/Your/Picture.jpg">
     </a>

 You see, there is a data-curImageBox with a value galName.
-When this atribute is present, the curImageBox-Plugin will start watching.
-The href-value from the a-tag is the picture, wich is loaded into the photobox.
-If yu have many pictures, you can group them by the galleryName (choose your own gallery-name.
+When this attribute is present (as you defined in the .js - Script), the curImageBox-Plugin will start watching.
+The href-value from the a-tag is the picture, witch is loaded into the photobox.
+If you have many pictures, you can group them by the galleryName (choose your own gallery-name.
 Pictures with the same gallery-name will be in one "group":

 If the curImageBox is shown, then you can go with the arrow-keys (left-right) through the group

-One Example with two grouped:

 ## Customize

 The layout can be changed by the css-file.
 I use compass - so there is a *.scss-File, too